-Laura’s plays, including VERONA WALLS and FIRE THIEF, have been developed, workshopped, and produced by Harvard University, The WorkShop Theater, The Looking Glass Theatre, 3V Theatre, Caps Lock Theater, the Frigid Festival, Everyday Inferno, and the 9BC Performance Series.
+Laura’s plays, including HEART OF OAK and FIRE THIEF, have been developed, workshopped, and produced by Harvard University, The WorkShop Theater, The Looking Glass Theatre, 3V Theatre, Caps Lock Theater, the Frigid Festival, Everyday Inferno, and the 9BC Performance Series.
 Her plays to date have featured titans, Shakespearean characters, cowboys, lady pirates, and the occasional talking whale.
 They also explore family, friendship, loyalty, love.
 And in one case, Big Foot.

 PRESS FOR HEART OF OAK:

 “Heart of Oak is a true ensemble show, each member of the crew part of the story of their voyage with their own motivations and struggles….
 Just because these pirates are women certainly doesn’t mean that they’re any less impulsive, contentious, dangerous or thrilling.
 In fact, it’s quite the opposite.
 Heart of Oak is a compact little show, telling a story of national rivalries, massive sea battles and epic loves…”–Charged.fm